andikasujanadi/jendela-js/README.md

 ### Adding Your Own Styles

-This is the example of jendela classic theme CSS:
 <details>
-<summary>Click to expand</summary>
+<summary>This is the example of jendela classic theme CSS:</summary>

 ```css
 .jendela-classic {